nus-mtp/1516/_posts/2015-09-03-software-architecture.md

 + O: what are the options available?
 E.g., (i) write my own OCR engine; (ii) use Tesseract, an open source library; (iii) use Aspire, a proprietary software, (iv)...
 + C: what are the criteria?
 E.g., (i) fast and small enough to run within the time limit on iPhone 5, (ii) accurate enough, (iii) cheap, (iv) able to get it done quickly, (v) availability of technical support, etc ..

+Take a look at the [CIO](https://wiki.nus.edu.sg/pages/viewpage.action?pageId=103933178) project as an example.

 #### CS3283 Requirements
 + Keep track of your architectural design evolution.
 Please explain how it evolves over time (and why).
 + Document your detailed design decision clearly.
 Starts with the QOC, then argue the pros and cons of each option according to the criteria.

+#### Additional Readings
++ The two books on [The Architecture of Open Source Applications](http://aosabook.org/en/index.html) have many gems to learn from (I haven't finish reading them all!).
+At least, take a look at [Scalable Web Architecture and Distributed Systems by Kate Matsudaira](http://aosabook.org/en/distsys.html).